icarusfactor/openstack-Installs/README.md

 * TODO:

- * [~] Setup Openstack Router "if" SDN router data can be monitored *Waiting to install VMs on Openstack to test it out.
+ - [ ] Setup Openstack Router "if" SDN router data can be monitored.
+Waiting to install VMs on Openstack to test it out.
+ - [X] Basic Puppet Server cloud-init image for CentOS7
+ - [ ] Basic Puppet Client setup for cloud-init Centos7 & Fedora
+ - [ ] Puppet working with gihub repo.
+ - [ ] Puppet SQL and WEB setups for CentOS7 and Fedora

 * FAR OFF TODO:
   * Python Openstack examples.